 Immunology is the study of the immune system.
-By studying the immune system, and its relationship to our health, scientists can find new and improved ways to prevent and treat disease as well as improve our overall health and wellbeing.
+At the Malaghan Institute the focus of our research is the immune system and its relationship to our health.
+Through harnessing the power of the immune system our scientists can find new and improved ways to prevent and treat disease as well as improve our overall health and wellbeing.

 The immune system can be found from the tips of your toes to the inside of your brain.
 It has an important role in the body.
 It's the immune system’s job to keep you safe from any threats like bacteria, viruses - even cancer cells - and to remove them as quickly as possible.